-Classification of failure conditions at equipment level may change as a result of particular aircraft installation architecture and characteristics.
+Classification of failure conditions at the level of the ETSO article may change as a result of particular aircraft installation architecture and characteristics.

-EUROCAE/SAE document ED-79A/ARP 4754A 'Guidelines for development of civil Aircraft and Systems' dated December 2010 may be used to assign the Development Assurance Level of the equipment, software and AEH.
-The document may be used as well as guidance to ensure a proper development, validation and verification of the ETSO and the functional equipment requirements.
+EUROCAE/SAE document ED-79A/ARP 4754A 'Guidelines for development of civil Aircraft and Systems' dated December 2010 may be used to assign the development assurance level of the ETSO article, software and AEH.
+The document may be used as well as guidance to ensure a proper development, validation and verification of the ETSO article and its functional requirements.